 1. ECON1001 Introduction to Microeconomics

 2. ECON1002 Introduction to Macroeconomics

-3. ECON1004 Mathematics for Social Sciences II
+3. ECON1004 Mathematics for Social Sciences

 4. ECON1005 Introduction to Statistics

 5. MGMT1000 Introduction to Computers

-- 6. MGMT1001 Introduction to Management 7.
-FINA1001 Elements of Banking and Finance 8.
-FOUN1006 Exposition for Academic Purposes OR - FOUNIOUS Exposition for Academic Purposes Of FOUNIOUS Introduction to Professional Writing - 9.
-FOUN1101 Caribbean Civilization ORFOUN1201 Science, Medicine & Technology OR Foreign Language Option - 10.
-One approved Level I elective from the School of Business and Management
+6. MGMT1001 Introduction to Management

+7. FINA1001 Elements of Banking and Finance

+8. FOUN1006 FOUN1008 Exposition for Academic Purpose Introduction to Professional Writin

+9. FOUN1101 FOUN1201 Caribbean Civilization OR Science, Medicine & Technology

+10. One approved Level I elective from the School of Business and Management